Avokadoen/wizard_rampage/README.md

 This was my, @Eivindaj and @JayJayDev's gamejam from 09.08.24-11.08.24

 We wanted to make something inspired by binding of isaac.
-The game is build with the [zig programming language (v0.13.0)](https://ziglang.org/), [raylib](https://www.raylib.com/) using [raylib-zig](https://github.com/Not-Nik/raylib-zig) as our bindings for zig.
+The game is built with the [zig programming language (v0.13.0)](https://ziglang.org/), [raylib](https://www.raylib.com/) using [raylib-zig](https://github.com/Not-Nik/raylib-zig) as our bindings for zig.

 It also uses my ecs library [ecez](https://github.com/Avokadoen/ecez) for the game logic.